Charlie Charlie challenge

-The Charlie Charlie challenge is a divination game in which the putative answer to a yes–no question is found by waiting for a balanced pencil to point towards the word "Yes" or "No" written on a sheet of paper.
+The Charlie Charlie challenge is a divination game where people try to summon a spirit named Charlie to answer yes/no questions.
+The putative answer to a yes–no question is found by waiting for a balanced pencil to point towards the word "Yes" or "No" written on a sheet of paper.
 As with a Magic 8 Ball, most players, typically teenagers, do not sincerely believe in the power of the mechanism.
 The game is a modern incarnation of an older Spanish game called Juego de la Lapicera ("the Pencil Game").
 It was popularized in the English-speaking world in 2015, partly through the hashtag #CharlieCharlieChallenge.
 On 29 April 2015, an alarmist tabloid television newscast about the game being played in Hato Mayor Province of the Dominican Republic was uploaded to YouTube, and the unintentional humor in the report led to the game trending on Twitter, crossing the language barrier to be played around the world.

 Game

 Four pencils

 In an early version of the game, two players each hold two pencils in the shape of a square, pressing the ends of their pencils against the other player's.
 Like a Ouija board, it uses the ideomotor phenomenon, with moving the pencils without conscious control.